iPads and Androids and Kindles... oh my!

 To search for an eBook, you can use the Discovery Search on our library home page.
 You can also use the catalog.
 Enter a title, author or keyword into the search bar and click Go.
 Once you've done your search, choose eBook and Electronic Resources as the format along the left.

 These databases all contain eBooks.
 Which one should you use?
 It depends on what you are looking for!
 If you are looking for fiction, use OverDrive.
 If you are looking for academic non-fiction, use EBSCO.
-If you are unsure, use the search bars above.
+If you are unsure, use the catalog search bar above.